 Posture and movement assessments are essential to designing an exercise program that meets the needs of your clients.
 Through these assessments, you can identify which muscles need to be stretched or strengthened to help improve overall function and movement.Read More

 Functional assessments are an important tool for determining how to design individualized strength and flexibility programs for your clients.
-In this third installment of a four-part series examining the four main types of functional assessments, we take a closer look at flexibility assessments and how to use them to address any range-of-motion issues your clients may exhibit.Read More
+In this first installment of a four-part series examining the four main types of functional assessments, we take a closer look at static postural analysis and what information you can gather from this assessment.Read More

 Our Top 10